Zordaxy/Tars/README.md

 ### IDE

-I user "VS Code", but it is optional
+I use "VS Code", but it is optional
 Recommended extensions:

 - ESLint